-Loukas Stemitsiotis, European Commission: Fairness is the
+Loukas Stemitsiotis, European Commission: Fairness is the recipe for success, especially in the face of climate change.

 In July 2019, your department published the Employment and Social Developments in Europe (ESDE) review on "Sustainable growth for all" (see page 8).
 Climate change is at the crossroads of the two areas you have been working in, first economics and now social affairs...